av-mae-uf/ros2_examples/tf2_examples/README.md

 ## TODO:
 * Use tf_transformation module to show examples of converting a quaternion-rotation matrix, and vice versa.
+* Rename coordinate frames to be more clear
+* Add more decription of the setup.
+Point travelling along an ellipse that is on a inclined plane.

 ## Command Line - Static Transform Publisher